robzr/Rubot/README.md

 * Multiple conditions can matched with boolean **and** or **or** logic (**or** is the default).
 * An **action** forms the response when the conditions are met.
 An action can be as simple as a text string, but will usually be a Proc.
-* When using a Proc for conditions or actions, an optional hash argument will pass the message text, username and channel.
+* When using a Proc for conditions or actions, an optional hash argument will pass the message and details
 * Finally, register the Bots with the Master and call **Master#run** to begin operation.

 ####TODO
-* Convert to RTM
-* Add support for direct messaging / respones
+* Cache layer for bots - based on identical input, cache with time/hit count/size expire
 * Write is_typing while waiting for bot to respond (will have to track)
 * Update API documentation to RDoc standards
 * Bundle and distribute on rubygems.org